 Prior studies on organic farming's impact on GHG emissions yield varying results, with studies highlighting different aspects of its environmental footprint.
 Lee and Chloe (2019) focus on Korean soybean cultivation and find conventional farming was more energy-efficient, though emissions were not significantly different between the two methods, contrasting with the results of Alonso & Guzman (2010) and Michos et al (2012).
 The study indicates that organic systems emit more CO2 than the conventional ones, with lower organic yields but higher fuel and mulch film usage.
-Additionally, McGee (2014) uses 2000-2008 state-level data and finds a positive correlation between coveringconverting conventional to certified organic farmland and increasing agricultural greenhouse gas emissions, suggesting organic practices may not significantly reduce emissions compared to conventional.
+Additionally, McGee (2014) uses 2000-2008 state-level data and finds a positive correlation between converting conventional to certified organic farmland and increasing agricultural greenhouse gas emissions, suggesting organic practices may not significantly reduce emissions compared to conventional.
 This increase was also observed in emissions intensity per acre.

 With the aspect of carbon sequestration, Venkat (2012) conducts a lifecycle assessment of 12 California crops and find organic farming does not enhance soil carbon storage, resulting in 10.6% higher average greenhouse gas emissions than conventional methods after excluding walnut outliers.
 The study highlighted some contributors including lower yields, higher on-farm energy use, and extensive composting needs for some organic operations.
 Notably, they show emissions from synthetic fertilizer and pesticide production were not high enough to offset organic farming's higher emissions.
 These results differ from Sardian (2021) and Drinkwater et al (1998), raising the question of whether organic farming can enhance soil carbon storage.

 Considering the diverse outcomes reported in previous studies, further investigation is essential to clarify the nature and extent of the connection between organic farming and GHG emissions.
 It's crucial to consider the limitations identified in earlier research, including potential moderating factors like energy consumption, long-term soil modifications, GDP, and precipitation patterns (Hansen et al., 2001; Carbonell-Bojollo et al., 2019), which could influence the dynamics between organic farming practices and emissions.
 Previous studies have often relied on cross-sectional data and limited sample sizes (Drinkwater et al., 1998, Venkat, 2012), introducing the risk of unaccounted errors.
 Additionally, many studies focus on particular locales, potentially ignoring variations in climate and soil quality across different regions.
 Thus, using panel data is needed for a deeper understanding of the relationship between organic farming and GHG emissions.
-In my study, I will analyze panel data detailing gas emissions and certified organic farming activities across all 50 states in the United States from 2000 to 2008.
-I anticipate that organic farming methods, recognized for enhancing soil carbon sequestration and promoting energy efficiency, will significantly lower greenhouse gas emissions across various U.S. regions.
+In this study, I analyze panel data detailing gas emissions and certified organic farming activities across all 50 states in the United States from 2000 to 2008.
+I anticipate that organic farming methods, recognized for enhancing soil carbon sequestration and promoting energy efficiency, significantly reduces greenhouse gas emissions across various U.S. regions.

 Data and Methods